isomerpages/nlb-ifla/index.md

 ---
 layout: homepage
-title: Mar 2023 IFLA IT Section Mid-Term Conference
+title: IFLA IT Section Mid-Term Conference
-description: Mar 2023 IFLA IT Section Mid-Term Conference
+description: "This conference is a collaboration between the National Library Board and International Federation of Library Associations (IFLA) IT Section.
+  This conference provides an opportunity to explore AI, including its practical implementation and opportunities on the horizon as well as the ethical, transparency, and unconscious bias considerations for responsible use. "
 image: /images/ifla-logo.png
 permalink: /
 notification: ""